devspace-sh/devspace/docs/pages/cli/configuration/reference.md

 custom:                             # struct   | Options for building images with a custom build script
   command: "./scripts/builder"      # string   | Command to be executed for building (e.g. path to build script or executable)
   args: []                          # string[] | Array of arguments for the custom build command
-  imageFlag: string                 # string   | Name of the flag that DevSpace CLI uses to pass the image name + tag to the build script
+  imageFlag: string                 # string   | Name of the flag that DevSpace uses to pass the image name + tag to the build script
   onChange: []                      # string[] | Array of paths (glob format) to check for file changes to see if image needs to be rebuild
 ```